 The Panama Private Interest Foundation has a Founder, a Council, a Protector, and Beneficiaries.
 Below we have explained what role each of them plays in the Panama Foundation:

 Protector: The Protector is the person or entity who ultimately Controls the Panama Foundation and all assets held within it.
-The Protector is appointed by the Panama Foundation Council when the Panama Foundation is created, however, once the Protector is empowered, the Protector can then remove the council members at any time without consent of any one else.
+The Protector is appointed by the Panama Foundation Council when the Panama Foundation is created, however, once the Protector is empowered, the Protector can then remove the council members at any time.
 The Protector can be appointed privately, through a Private Protectorate Document, signed by the Panama Foundation Council.
-Hence, the Protector can maintain this position free of public knowledge.
+Once the Protector is appointed, it can always be changed per the Protectors wishes.

 Letter of Wishes: The Letter of Wishes is a simple letter, written by the Protector, which specifies exactly how the Panama Foundation assets should be handled or distributed upon a triggering event such as the death or incapacity of the Protector.
 The Letter of Wishes should also state whether the Panama Foundation should continue existing, and have a new Protector appointed, or if the Panama Foundation should be dissolved upon the death of the Protector.
 There is no specific format that the Letter of Wishes must be written, and it can be written or changed at any time after the Foundation is incorporated, per the Protectors wishes.